flutter/website/src/deployment/android-release.md

 *Note:* Keep this file private; do not check it into public source control.

-*Note:* `keytool` may not be in your path.
+*Note:* `keytool` might not be in your path.
 It is part of the Java JDK, which is installed as part of Android Studio.
 For the concrete path, run `flutter doctor -v` and see the path printed after 'Java binary at:', and then use that fully qualified path replacing `java` with `keytool`.